 Timeless pain management tips

-All EMS providers can still learn something about patient care and pain management from their mothers
+All EMS providers can still learn something about patient care and pain management from their mother

-Margaret, 15 months old, stood up underneath the kitchen table.
+Margaret, at the time, was 15-months old, when she stood up underneath the kitchen table.
 After smashing her head against the wood, she crumpled into a sobbing heap.
 Then she began her frantic search for mommy.
-Less than a minute later Margaret was consoled and resuming normal play.
+Less than a minute later, Margaret was consoled and resuming normal play.